-Defining Your Skin: Essential Fatty Acids
+Defining Your Skin with Essential Fatty Acids

 Have you ever wondered what essential fatty acids (EFA) are and how they relate to your skin?
-‘Essential’ fatty acids define as compounds that are not made by the human body.
+‘Essential’ fatty acids defined as compounds that are not made by the human body.
 Therefore, EFA’s must be taken up by the body by feeding your skin topically and through ingestion.

 *Good to Know* you can also consume through your diet, rich essential fatty acids which are found in fish, flax, hemp and avocado.